Close

 It is not uncommon for students, especially new students, to encounter challenging experiences or obstacles during college that they did not anticipate.
 One of the key things to remember is that it is okay to ask for help.
 Tech has staff, fellow students, and programs available to support your success.
 Below is a short list of resources available to guide you through your college experience:

-Counseling Center (Roaden University Center, Room 307) - The Counseling Center provides free and confidential services by licensed counselors to enrolled students ranging from academic, psychological, adjustment related matters, and your personal well-being.
+Center for Counseling and Mental Health Wellness (Roaden University Center, Room 307) - The Center for Counseling and Mental Health Wellness provides free and confidential services by licensed counselors to enrolled students ranging from academic, psychological, adjustment related matters, and your personal well-being.

 Residential Life (M.S.
 Cooper Hall, Room 217) - For students living on campus, you have access to Residential Assistants (RAs) in your hall/building, Hall Directors, Faculty Heads, and the rest of the Residential Life team.